-Get creative with storage: This tip is helpful with keeping smaller spaces tidy, and it will keep your cleaning supplies in good condition: hang them.
-Put clips and/or hooks on the inside of a closet door and hang your broom, mop and buckets to keep them out of the way and easy to snag.
+This tip is helpful with keeping smaller spaces tidy, and it will keep your cleaning supplies in good condition: hang them.
+Put clips and/or hooks on the inside of a closet door and hang your broom, mop, and buckets to keep them out of the way and easy to snag.
 Store gloves and sponges inside the bucket.

 For a deep clean, you will need a lot of elbow grease, eco-friendly cleaner and a good scrub brush.
 Do not forget to clean around the showerhead and spray the entire thing down with vinegar to remove odors and add an extra shine.

-Scrub the mattresses: If you have kids, some of the mattresses probably show a few err … “water stains.”
+If you have kids, some of the mattresses probably show a few err … “water stains.”
 Wetting the bed is common for toddlers and even some older kids.
-Aside from being messy, uncomfortable and embarrassing, the urine can really do a number on mattresses.
+Aside from being messy, uncomfortable, and embarrassing, urine can really do a number on mattresses.
 To clean these stains, you will need your trusty baking soda along with peroxide and dish soap.

 In a spray bottle, add roughly 8 ounces of peroxide with 2 TBS of baking soda and a drop of dish soap.
 Add some scented oils for a nice smell.
 Swirl (but do not shake).
 Spray your mattresses right away.
 Soak the mattresses, especially stained areas.
 As the mixture dries, the stains will vanish and leave your mattress smelling, and looking fresh.
 You may need to make an extra bottle if you have more than one mattress to clean.